playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

 The red mark above is an arbitrary starting point, and the green marks are all of the possible places that the knight can jump from that point.

-At first glance, this may look like a bizarre maze navigation algorythm with complex rules, and inspires any number of thoughts of number of possible iterations, how to decide if a move is constructive or not, etc.
+At first glance, this may look like a bizarre maze navigation algorithm with complex rules, and inspires any number of thoughts of number of possible iterations, how to decide if a move is constructive or not, etc.

 Happily, our solution is much simpler, such that I was able to tap one up in JavaScript in a single evening after I decided to look into this problem.